ptiede/VIDA.jl/docs/src/getting_started.md

 In order to extract features we first need a cost function that penalized our parameterized distributions ``f_\theta(x,y)``.
 Since we are considering the image as a probability distribution, one cost function would be the distance or **divergence** between two distributions.
 A probability divergence is just a functional that takes in two probability distributions p,q and is minimized iff ``p\equiv q``.

-Divergences are defined by the abstract type [`AbstractDivergence`](@ref).
+Divergences are defined by the abstract type [`VIDA.AbstractDivergence`](@ref).
 Implementations of the this type are also expected to implement a functor that evaluates the divergence on some template.

-The current recommended default template is the [`Bhattacharyya`](@ref) divergence although all the template give similar answers.
+The current recommended default template is the [`VIDA.Bhattacharyya`](@ref) divergence although all the template give similar answers.